 he last few years have been hard on us all due to the Covid-19 pandemic.
 Whether you’re a parent, student, office worker, or all three, the pandemic has affected many of our lives in ways no one could have predicted.
 Strangely enough, not all of the pandemic’s effects have been negative.
 I don’t believe it’s wise to dwell in the misery of hard times, instead, I believe one should try to find a silver lining.

 One good thing to come out of the pandemic is the shift from onsite work to remote work.
 In case you’re unaware, a remote job is a job in which you can work from practically any location as long as you have a stable internet connection and meet any other company requirements.
-This shift has opened the door for many remote jobs and made life easier for a lot of people.
+This shift has opened the door for many remote job opportunities and made life easier for a lot of people.
 It’s also opened the door for many individuals who previously couldn’t find work due to their location or other home obligations.
 So, with this new booming form of employment, you may be asking, how do I land myself one of these remote jobs?
 Have no fear, that's why this blog is here.
 We’ll walk you through some of the best steps for landing that much-desired work-from-home position.

 Preparing for Remote Positions